 Depending on the age, children may not understand the business part of banking and that’s okay.
 If you want to cover this topic with your child, you can share with them that interest is the money the bank pays us to help fund loans for other customers.
 The bank is basically selling money to people to use for building homes, buying cars and other needs.
 The difference between the interest they pay for savings and the amount of interest they charge other customers is primarily how banks earn money as a business.
 Older children can begin to understand how this works.

 However, most children will be more receptive to the fact that they are getting paid to put their money in savings.
 Obviously, this payment comes in the form of interest they earn and it’s normally compounded on a daily basis and paid out to them monthly.
-Help them understand the great thing when it comes to compounded interest is the bank is basically paying interest on money that they’ve already paid in interest.
+Help them understand that the great thing when it comes to compounded interest is the bank is basically paying interest on money that they’ve already paid in interest.
 This is why it’s better to keep their savings in a savings account versus in their dresser drawer as they get older.